bhowmikp/design-patterns/behavioral_patterns/observer/README.md

 ## Participants
 The classes and objects participating in this pattern are:
 - Subject (Subject)
-  - knows its ovservers.
+  - knows its observers.
 Any number of Observer objects may observe a subject.
   - provides an interface for attaching and detaching Observer objects.
 - Observer (Observer)
   -defines an updating interface for objects that should be notified of changes in a subject.